-In Victoria, the VCAA has published the EAL Companion to AusVELS which should be used to assess the English language learning of EAL students, to help plan programs for them and to report on their progress.
-The EAL Developmental Continuum P-10 provides more detailed information about each stage of the EAL Companion to AusVELS, including more detailed performance indicators, and examples of language use.
-The EAL Developmental Continuum is organised in the same stages as the EAL Companion to AusVELS.
+In Victoria, the VCAA has published the Victorian Curriculum F-10 EAL which should be used to assess the English language learning of EAL students, to help plan programs for them and to report on their progress.
+The Victorian Curriculum F-10 EAL Reporting Resource provides more detailed information about each level of the EAL curriculum, including more detailed performance indicators, and examples of language use.

 The most important priority is to make the student feel comfortable in the classroom, and to give them lots of opportunities to observe and to work out what's going on and to learn the routines of the classroom.
 You might pair them up with a friend or two, to look after them in the classroom and the playground.
 Lots of basic resources are available to help them begin to learn some of the vocabulary that will be useful, such as the names of classroom objects, emotions, colours, actions and so on.
 Mathematics can often be a good starting point for newly arrived students who have intact schooling, as in many ways it is a universal language, and gives the student an opportunity to show what they know.